caleb531/jcanvas-website/_core_docs/masking.md

 });
 ```

 However, when creating layer masks, the `restoreCanvas()` method must be made into a layer using the `layer` property, as demonstrated above.
-For more information, see the [Restore Canvas]({{ site.baseurl }}/docs/restoreCanvas/) section.

 ### Masking draggable layers